 Your overall FICO score is the culmination of years of credit experience, but even in the short run there are things you can do to raise it slightly.
-Always make your payments on time and don’t carry high balances on credit cards.
-Ideally, you would never go over half the available amount on your credit card for any extended period of time.
+Always make your payments on time.
+Don’t carry high balances on credit cards.
+Ideally you would never go over half the available amount on your credit card for any extended period of time.

-Serious credit problems could range anywhere from a 30-day late payment to a judgment.
-However, despite what you may have read on multiple websites, there’s no quick fix when repairing bad credit.
-Thus, there are ways remove inaccurate information from one’s credit report and how to improve a credit score over time.
+Serious credit problems could range from a 30-day late payment to a judgment or Despite what you may have read on some internet sites, there’s no quick fix to repair bad credit.
+There are, however, ways to remove inaccurate information and improve your credit over the long run.

 If there is inaccurate negative information on your credit report, get it removed.
-Dispute the charge with the agencies by writing to them, but never dispute online to their websites.
-They then have 30-days to respond to your dispute.
-If they cannot verify the negative information within the allotted time frame, then they have to remove it.
+Dispute the charge with the agencies by writing to them or going online to their websites.
+They have 30 days to respond to your dispute.
+If they cannot verify the negative information, they have to remove it.

 If you have a 30-day late blemish on your credit you can dispute the negative information as above.
-If the credit bureaus can’t verify the 30-day late payment with your creditor, the information must be removed as well.
+If the credit bureaus can’t verify the 30-day late payment with your creditor, the information must be removed.